MARTYRDOM

 “Art Makes the Unbearable Bearable”: Romana Londi, in Conversation With Ottessa Moshfegh

 The Italian painter Romana Londi’s obsession with the old masters isn’t typical.
 Growing up in Rome, she never expected to be so moved by the images of martyrs and Catholic relics that populate the city.
 “I wonder if it would be acceptable today to implant such sexually charged sculptures in the streets,” she comments.
-Years later, the artist’s fascination with depictions of martyrdom provide the explicit inspiration for her debut solo exhibition, on view until the end of the month in a collaboration show between Rhinoceros Gallery and Nathalie Obadia.
+Years later, the artist’s fascination with depictions of martyrdom provide the explicit inspiration for her recent debut solo show with Nathalie Obadia.
 Titled WHAT IS YOUR SUBSTANCE, WHEREOF ARE YOU MADE, the series includes Londi’s representations of the martyred saint San Bartolomeo, who’s typically depicted in the process of being skinned alive before calmly wearing his own flesh as a dignified toga.
 And who better, of course, to discuss body horror and martyrdom with than the author Ottessa Moshfegh?
 When the two got together last month, they delved into the pleasure and pain of being alive and making art about the skin, an apparent organizing theme of Moshfegh’s forthcoming novel.—JULIETTE JEFFERS

 ———